defano/wyldcard/README.md

 #### Part containers

 Like variables, a part can also be used to store value.
 When placing a value into a field, the text of the field is changed.
 However, when placing a value into a button, card, background or stack, the part's `contents` property is changed (the `contents` property does not affect these part's appearance in any way, and can only be seen / edited from the "Info..." dialog in the "Objects" menu).
-One exception: When dealing with `menu` styled buttons (combo boxes), the `contents` property determines the list of menu items available in the menu.
+One exception: When dealing with `popup` styled buttons (combo boxes), the `contents` property determines the list of menu items available in the popup.

 In HyperCard, a value could only be placed into button or field parts; WyldCard allows values to be placed into card, background and stack objects, too.